orbisgis/geoclimate/docs/data_preparation/DATA_PREPARATION.md

 |  Vegetation areas  |                                |                                | ![](../images/icons/check.png) |
 | Hydrographic areas |                                |                                | ![](../images/icons/check.png) |
 |  Impervious areas  | ![](../images/icons/check.png) |                                |                                |

+## Attribute matching

+The attribute matching consist in converting the thematic descriptors, in the entry data, in order to be consistent with the expected values in the [input data model](../input_data/INPUT_DATA_MODEL.md#zones).

+For each of these values, the user has to determine conversion rules in order to update them.

+It is therefore a step that is implemented on a case-by-case basis, since it depends on the input data sets.

+Two examples are given with the OSM and [BD Topo](../use_case/bd_topo_v2_2.md#matching-tables) use cases.